It’s a chilling moment: A message appears on a computer screen, saying the files are encrypted and the only way to access them is by paying a ransom.

 Salter thought he was prepared for such an invasion.
 Most of his files were backed up in a place hackers couldn’t access, and he was able to restore his information.
 But one machine wasn’t; it contained marketing materials for his San Antonio-based franchise chain with 55 locations.
 Salter paid a $500 ransom.

-Like many hackers' tools, ransomware can arrive in emails with links or attachments that, when clicked on, unleash software into files.
-Attacks can also occur when users visit websites; cybercriminals can attach computer code even to well-known sites operated by tech-savvy companies, says technology consultant Greg Miller of CMIT Solutions of Goshen, New York.
+Like many hackers’ tools, ransomware can arrive in e-mails with links or attachments that, when clicked on, unleash software into files.
+Attacks can also occur when users visit websites; cybercriminals can attach computer code even to well-known sites operated by tech-savvy companies, says technology consultant Greg Miller of CMIT Solutions of Goshen, N.Y.

 Anyone can be hit: individuals, big and small companies, even government agencies.
-The Durham, New Hampshire, police department was attacked by ransomware in June when an employee clicked on a legitimate-looking email.
-The department's 20 computers were cleared of the ransomware and files were restored from a backup system.
-The Swansea, Massachusetts, police department, meanwhile, had to pay a $750 ransom after it was attacked.
+The Durham, N.H., Police Department was attacked by ransomware in June when an employee clicked on a legitimate-looking e-mail.
+The department’s 20 computers were cleared of the ransomware and files were restored from a backup system.
+The Swansea, Mass., Police Department, meanwhile, had to pay a $750 ransom after it was attacked.

 “We certainly are seeing ransomware as a common threat out there,” says FBI Special Agent Thomas Grasso, who is part of the government’s efforts to fight malicious software including ransomware.

 Attacks are generally random, but specific companies and people can be targeted.
 Many small businesses and individuals are at risk because they lack technology teams and sophisticated software to protect them from hackers, says Keith Jarvis, a vice president at Dell SecureWorks, a security arm of the computer maker.
 Many don’t have secure backup systems that will allow them to retrieve uninfected files.